Your Guide to Moving to Tampa

 - North Boundary Boulevard/Radar Road to the south by MacDill Air Force Base

 When compared to cities of similar population size, Tampa has a significantly lower crime rate.
-But that just gives you a high-level overview of the safety in the city.
 If you want to learn more, you can get detailed information from the local FBI crime statistics and the Tampa Police Department’s Interactive Crime Map.

 How do I get around Tampa?

 Moving to Tampa most likely means relying on a car.
-The average commuter spends just 24.5 minutes each way, but using public transportation can add significantly to your travel time.
-The exception is if you live and work in the downtown area — including Ybor City and Channelside — which is arguably one of the best places to live in the city.
+The average commuter spends 27 minutes each way, but using public transportation can add significantly to your travel time.
+The exception is if you live and work in the downtown area — including Ybor City and Channelside — which are two of the best places to live.

 Throughout downtown, travel options include everything from historic streetcars to pirate-themed water taxis.
 Outside of this area, the public buses will get you where you need to go, but not necessarily in a timely manner.
 The Tampa Bay Partnership is working on the transit issues, but so far, commute times are still pretty long.